 The Alabama Criminal Defense Lawyers Association awards two full tuition and housing scholarships to selected ACDLA member applicants.

-The Al Horn Scholarship from the Georgia Association of Criminal Defense Lawyers (honoring the late Al Horn, a founding member of GACDL) awards scholarships in the amount of $1200 to five GACDL members each year who are graduates of GACDL’s Bill Daniel Trial Advocacy Program.
+The Al Horn Scholarship from the Georgia Association of Criminal Defense Lawyers (honoring the late Al Horn, a founding member of GACDL) awards scholarships to GACDL members each year who are graduates of GACDL’s Bill Daniel Trial Advocacy Program.

 The Kansas Association of Criminal Defense Lawyers funds two full tuition and housing scholarships for two participants from Kansas chosen by the organization.